Man run down, 50 years after killing girl in hit-and-run

 "I felt kind of helpless because at that point the only thing I knew was I cared about the safety of the kids on the ball field," Curley said.
 "I immediately yelled: 'Get off the field!'"

-Parkhurst was never charged in the hit-and-run death that killed Carolee Ashby on Halloween night in 1968.
+Parkhurst was never charged in the hit-and-run death that killed Carolee Ashby in New York on Halloween night in 1968.
 The statute of limitations had long run out when Parkhurst walked into a police station in 2013 and confessed after two interviews with investigators.

-In his four-page confession obtained by the Syracuse Post-Standard during its reporting about the case, Parkhurst said he and his brother had been drinking before he hit the girl.
+In his four-page confession obtained by the Syracuse Post-Standard, Parkhurst said he and his brother had been drinking before he hit the girl.
 He said his brother was passed out in the back seat.

 "While I drove through the city of Fulton, I heard a thud," Parkhurst wrote in his confession, in which he estimated he had around three beers.
 "It sounded like I hit a dog.
 I don't know where I hit that thing...."

 Parkhurst said he didn't see what he hit, and did not stop.
-He didn't remember hitting the brakes, and then left Fulton.
+He didn't remember hitting the brakes.

 "I don't remember seeing any kids but I believe in my heart I hit the little Ashby girl with my car," he wrote.